smithphil88/the_lucky_roll_cafe/.github/ISSUE_TEMPLATE/user-story-template.md

 ---

-As a   ,I can  ,so that
+As a  , I can  , so that

-In order to   ,as a     , I can
+In order to , as a , I can

-Acceptance Criteria
+Acceptance Criteria: